pkboy/pkboy.github.io/_posts/2022-05-30-wordpress-embed-post.markdown

 If you require this functionality, we can achieve this with some code.

 ___

 > This guide assumes some basic knowledge of Wordpress and Oxygen Builder

+## Requirements

+This tutorial is for Oxygen 4.0, and Wordpress 5.9+ since that was what I made it in.

 ## The Process